WKAQ (AM)

-WKAQ (580 kHz) is a commercial AM radio station in San Juan, Puerto Rico.
+WKAQ (580 AM), branded on-air as WKAQ 580, is a commercial radio station in San Juan, Puerto Rico.
 Currently owned by WAPA Media Group, the station airs a Spanish language talk radio format.
-Its programming is repeated on WUKQ, which broadcasts on 1420 kHz in Ponce, and WYEL which broadcasts on 600 kHz in Mayagüez.
-The station was the first radio station to broadcast in Puerto Rico.
+Its programming is repeated on WUKQ (1420 AM) in Ponce and WYEL (600 AM) in Mayagüez.
+The station was the first radio station in Puerto Rico.
 According to Ernesto Vigoreaux, in the early days of music in Puerto Rico, the musicians would record music at the WKAQ radio station.
 WKAQ is the Puerto Rico primary entry point station for the Emergency Alert System.

 WKAQ was owned for many years by Angel Ramos, owner of the El Mundo newspaper, and eventual namesake for WKAQ-TV, branded as Telemundo.
 The El Mundo operated until 1986 when labor strikes and acts of terrorism ended its operation.